-Hong Kong's handover: How the UK returned it to China - BBC News
+Hong Kong's handover: How the UK returned it to China

 China agreed to govern Hong Kong under the principle of "one country, two systems", where the city would enjoy "a high degree of autonomy, except in foreign and defence affairs" for the next 50 years.

-Hong Kong became a Special Administrative Region.
-This means it has:
+Hong Kong became a Special Administrative Region, and would retain certain freedoms, including:

 - multiple political parties

-- rights including freedom of assembly and free speech
+- freedom of assembly and speech

-The territory has its own mini-constitution to enshrine these special rights.
+The territory has its own mini-constitution - the Basic Law - that enshrines these rights.

-Called the Basic Law, it states that "the ultimate aim" is to elect the territory's leader, the chief executive, "by universal suffrage" and "in accordance with democratic procedures".
+It states that "the ultimate aim" is to elect the territory's leader, the chief executive, "by universal suffrage" and "in accordance with democratic procedures".

 How is Hong Kong ruled now?

-The leader is the chief executive, elected by a 1,200-member election committee.
-A majority of the members of this committee are viewed as pro-Beijing.
+The leader is the chief executive, elected by a 1,500-member election committee.

 The parliament is the Legislative Council (LegCo).
 It is made up half of directly elected representatives and half by representatives chosen by professional or special interest groups.